particle-iot/docs/src/content/tutorials/device-os/json.md

 ### Event decoder

-What if you are having trouble with your event JSON.
+What if you are having trouble with your event JSON?
 It's easy to make a mistake in encoding the JSON by hand using `sprintf`.
 This online viewer will print the most recently received event in the box and attempt to parse it as JSON.
 If there are errors, they will be flagged which will hopefully make it easier to figure out what you did wrong.